 Cindy has been an active parent volunteer for the Long Beach Area Council, Scouts BSA since 2015.
 She has taken many roles as parent volunteer, but the one she most enjoys is the annual Thanksgiving Drive her son Juan puts together to be able to provide a warm meal to the less fortunate in Skid Row and being able to provide school supplies for children in need.
 Cindy has also been a volunteer for Long Beach BLAST since the Fall of 2017.
 As a first generation Latina, Cindy is passionate about helping her community and those around her.
 When the pandemic first began, Cindy made an effort to help her community by translating documents, helping community members fill out applications and forms, and making appointments for community members to get tested for COVID-19, and purchased masks for those that needed them the most.
 During her free time, Cindy enjoys hiking, cooking, baking, and spending uninterrupted quality time with her son Juan.

-Diana Carolina Martinez (she/her/hers) is the Communications Coordinator where she manages multiple campaigns, initiatives and collaboratives such as Best Start Central Long Beach, We Count LB and more.
+Diana Carolina Martinez (she/her/hers) is the Communications Manager where she supports narrative change and values-based messaging, assists with culture of philanthropy communications, and also manages communications for multiple campaigns, initiatives and collaboratives such as the People’s Budget Long Beach, Anti-Surveillance Coalition, Healthy Long Beach, and more.